Enforcement Administrative Hearings & Penalty Program

 - A new "Guidelines for Appeals of Citations" webpage is under construction and will soon be available.

-Administrative Penalty Program - For all other ARB Regulations
+Administrative Penalty Program - All other CARB Regulations

-Administrative Penalties may be sought by ARB as an alternative to civil penalties for less severe, evident violations.
-Administrative Hearing Procedures allow the Air Resources Board to assess and collect administrative penalties for violations of ARB's adopted rules and regulations.
+Administrative Penalties may be sought by CARB as an alternative to civil penalties for less severe, evident violations.
+Administrative Hearing Procedures allow the Air Resources Board to assess and collect administrative penalties for violations of CARB's adopted rules and regulations.
 An individual or company who receives a citation or complaint under this program may request a hearing form on the merits of the issuance of the citation or complaint.
 A hearing conducted under this program will be presided over by an administrative law judge from the Office of Administrative Hearings.
 This authority was added by Senate Bill 527 of 2001.
-The ARB adopted California Code of Regulations (CCR) in 2002 to implement Senate Bill 527.
+CARB adopted California Code of Regulations (CCR) in 2002 to implement Senate Bill 527.

 Administrative Hearing Procedures for Review of Executive Orders

-In the late 1980s, early 1990s, the Air Resources Board (ARB or Board) adopted procedures for two distinct types of administrative hearings: adjudicatory hearing procedures to consider petitions for review of certain executive officer decisions (Title 17, CCR Sections 60040.1 and 60055.1 et seq.) and administrative hearing procedures for review of citations issued under the heavy-duty vehicle roadside smoke and tampering inspection program (Title 17, CCR Sections 60075.1, et seq.).
+In the late 1980s, early 1990s, CARB adopted procedures for two distinct types of administrative hearings: adjudicatory hearing procedures to consider petitions for review of certain executive officer decisions (Title 17, CCR Sections 60040.1 and 60055.1 et seq.) and administrative hearing procedures for review of citations issued under the heavy-duty vehicle roadside smoke and tampering inspection program (Title 17, CCR Sections 60075.1, et seq.).